jnunyez/docker-vRAN-ZeroMQ/README.md

 n_prb = 6
 ```

-Also because of this setting some changes are required in sibfake.conf of parameter `prach_freq_offset`

 ### Radio resource configuration parameters

-Some of the files we haven't modified whereas files with fake on it have been modified:
+ Some of the files we haven't modified whereas files with fake on it have been modified.

 ```
 rr.conf:  contains radio resource configuration